Panichito/Panichito/README.md

 - [x] 👋 Hi, my name is **Panithi** *(pa-ni-ti)*.
 I now live in Bangkok, Thailand 🇹🇭.
 - [x] 🔎 *```Panichito```* is my name combined with the word *```despacito```* to remind me that when I do something, don't rush and pay attention to my surroundings (comparable to *a slow, steady step*).
 - [x] 👀 Interested in *Quantum Programming & Computing*
-- [x] 🌱 Currently learning *Linear Algebra & Mathematical Optimization*
+- [x] 🌱 Currently learning *Linear Algebra & Combinatorial Optimization*
 - [x] 📚 Computer engineering is the major.
-Like any other software developer, I have primarily published work on websites and applications.
-Frankly, this form of work does not motivate me as much as employing algorithms to solve difficulties (especially math & ad hoc problem).
+Like any other software developer, I have primarily published work on developing websites and applications.
+Frankly, this work does not motivate me as much as employing algorithms to solve difficulties (especially math & ad hoc problem).
 - [x] 💞️ Looking to collaborate on <a href="https://www.linkedin.com/in/panithi-suwanno-89171a1a3/" target="_blank"><img src="https://img.shields.io/badge/LinkedIn-%230077B5.svg?&style=flat-square&logo=linkedin&logoColor=white" alt="LinkedIn"></a>
 - [x] 📫 How to reach me panithi.suw@mail.kmutt.ac.th
 <img src="https://img.shields.io/static/v1?label=hello&message=world&color=green?style=plastic&logo=appveyor" />